James Dillon (Fine Gael politician): Early and personal life

 Dillon was born at 2 North Great George's Street, Dublin.
-He was the son of John Dillon, the last leader of the Irish Parliamentary Party (1918), and Elizabeth Mathew.
+His mother Elizabeth Mathew, died when he was 4, and he subsequently raised by his father, John Dillon, who was the last leader of the Irish Parliamentary Party (1918).
 He was educated at Mount St Benedict's, in Gorey, County Wexford, University College Dublin and King's Inns.
 He qualified as a barrister and was called to the Bar in 1931.
 Dillon studied business methods at Selfridges in London.
-After some time at Marshall Field's in Chicago he returned to Ireland where he became manager of the family business known as Monica Duff's in Ballaghaderreen, County Roscommon.
+After some time at Marshall Field's in Chicago, he returned to Ireland where he became manager of the family business known as Monica Duff's in Ballaghaderreen, County Roscommon.

-In 1942, while on holiday in Carna, County Galway he met Maura Phelan of Clonmel on a Friday.
-By the following Monday the two were engaged and six weeks after that, they married.
+In 1942, while on holiday in Carna, County Galway, he met Maura Phelan of Clonmel on a Friday.
+By the following Monday, the two were engaged, and six weeks after that, they married.
 He was 40, and she was 22 years of age.

 Political career

-Between 1932 and 1937, Dillon served as a TD for the Donegal constituency for the National Centre Party and after its merger with Cumann na nGaedheal, for the new party of Fine Gael.
+In February 1932, Dillon was elected as an independent as one of the TDs for the Donegal constituency.
+In September 1932, he joined the National Centre Party, and after its merger with Cumann na nGaedheal, the new party of Fine Gael.
 Dillon played a key role in instigating the creation of Fine Gael and would become a key member of the party in later years.
 He remained as TD for Monaghan from 1937 to 1969.
 Dillon became deputy leader of Fine Gael under W. T. Cosgrave.

-He resigned from Fine Gael in 1942 over its stance on Irish neutrality during World War II.
+Dillon resigned from Fine Gael in 1942 over its stance on Irish neutrality during World War II.
 While Fine Gael supported the government's decision to stay out of the war, Dillon urged the government to side with the Allies.
 A passionate anti-Nazi, Dillon described the Nazi creed as "the devil himself with twentieth-century efficiency".
 His zeal against Hitler drew him the ire of the German Minister to Ireland Eduard Hempel, who denounced him as a "Jew" and "German-hater".
-Even Éamon de Valera, then Taoiseach, was not spared the fierceness of Dillon's rhetoric; when the Taoiseach ridiculed Dillon's stark support for the Allies, noting this meant he had to adopt a Pro-British stance, Dillon defiantly retorted :
+Even Éamon de Valera, then Taoiseach, was not spared the fierceness of Dillon's rhetoric; when the Taoiseach ridiculed Dillon's stark support for the Allies, noting this meant he had to adopt a Pro-British stance, Dillon defiantly retorted: